By Anne Thompson | Thompson on Hollywood October 9, 2014 at 8:46PM

 The movie is also, Bollywood-style, about unabashed big feelings.
 "The new punk is emotion," said Del Toro.
 "The world is so cynical."
 Gutierrez is also respectful of the women in his movies: his wife Sandra designs them, while he sticks to the males.

-The movie is infused with the hallucinogenic bright-acid color palette familiar from Mexican dolls; the impressive footage also featured an eclectic voice cast including Ron Perlman, "La Muerte" soap opera star Kate del Castillo, Christina Applegate, Ice Cube, Hector Elizondo, opera star Placido Domingo, Danny Trejo and Cheech Marin. was impressive indeed.
-Inspired by and referencing myriad elements from The Day of the Dead and opera to animators Richard Fleischer and Hayao Miyazaki, Mad Magazine and video games, Gutierrez said, "my grandfather told me never to let truth get in the way of a good story."
+The movie is infused with the hallucinogenic bright-acid color palette familiar from Mexican dolls; the impressive voice cast is eclectic including Ron Perlman, "La Muerte" soap opera star Kate del Castillo, Christina Applegate, Ice Cube, Hector Elizondo, opera star Placido Domingo, Danny Trejo and Cheech Marin.
+Inspired by and referencing myriad elements from The Day of the Dead and opera to animators Max Fleischer and Hayao Miyazaki, Mad Magazine and video games, Gutierrez said, "my grandfather told me never to let truth get in the way of a good story."

 The two filmmakers and Argentinian composer Gustavo Santaolalla had fun combining volatile musical elements, creating hybrids of 90s bands Radiohead and Cafe Tacuba, Elvis Presley and other musical cultures.
 One song is a ranchero version of "I Will Wait for You."
-Paul Williams composes two original songs.
+Paul Williams composes two original songs that will surely be in Oscar contention, along with the movie.

 HD trailer here and below: